10 Tips For Planning An Affordable Wedding

 5. Set Your Wedding Budget Beforehand

-Knowing your budget before going shopping will not only keep you from buying more than you need, it’ll help you negotiate with vendors and get them to compete with each other to give you the best price.
+Knowing your budget before going shopping will not only keep you from buying more than you need, it will help you negotiate with vendors and get them to compete with each other to give you the best price.
 A quick search on Pinterest for wedding items will help you get a gauge for costs and how much you need of each item.

 6. Buy at the End of Wedding Season